 Remember the scope of human despair

 It helps sometimes to think not just about how we work, but about why we work.
-21st-century economic theory is fast concluding that successful “prosperous” societies will be less about accumulating wealth, growing income, or amassing consumables, and more about relieving human suffering, inspiring human creativity, and offering solutions to human problems.
+Many experts in 21st-century economic theory are fast concluding that successful “prosperous” societies will be less about accumulating wealth, growing income, or amassing consumables, and more about relieving human suffering, inspiring human creativity, and offering solutions to human problems.
 Such an awakening comes as no surprise to mindfulness practitioners.
-Because all we have to do is pause and witness our good fortune, and sharing such prosperity with others, then, just comes naturally.
+Because all we have to do is pause and witness all the beauty of the life before us, and the desire to share such prosperity with others, then, just comes naturally.